-Section 4: Opportunity for Public Comment Schools conducted consultation in the following ways - Throughout the pandemic, we have worked closely with VDH in the development of our plans.
+Section 4: Opportunity for Public Comment

+In developing the ARP ESSER Plan, Charles City Public Schools conducted consultation in the following ways - Throughout the pandemic, we have worked closely with VDH in the development of our plans.
 We utilized teams with varied stakeholders to focus on Return-to-Learn plans and utilized multiple surveys that allowed us to hear from various stakeholder groups.

 We held a 21-22 Instructional Plan Townhall on May 26, 2021 that provided an opportunity to hear from the public.
 Information about the instructional plan for the 21-22 school year was also shared at the May 18 School Board meeting where public comment is permitted.
 Discussions and review of the learning plan and format began in March 2022 when the mask mandate changed via the Governor's order.
 It was also reviewed and discussed at the May School Board meeting with an emphasis on the summer learning format and in June at the regular School Board meeting with public comment opportunities.
 The plan was once again reviewed at a special called meeting on Nov.
 10, 2022, and at the regular monthly meeting on Nov.
 15, 2022, where public comment is permitted.
 A survey regarding uses of funds to address learning loss for all stakeholder groups was also provided.
+The plan was reviewed at the June 2023 School Board mtg emphasizing the summer learning plan.
+School Board meeting provided an opportunity for public comment.
+Leadership noted that stakeholder feedback requested more teachers in front of students and less online learning.